 Wherever you order a Montreal smoked meat sandwich, get a medium cut.
 Lean might be good for the waistline but it will do nothing for your taste buds.
 Another thing.
 If a given smoked meat joint or deli offers the choice of "regular" smoked meat or "old-fashioned" smoked meat, always, repeat, ALWAYS pick "old-fashioned" for a better taste of what Montreal smoked meat is supposed to be.
 Better yet, walk out the door.
 It's already a sketchy sign if a choice between either is offered at all.
-The best of Montreal's best smoked meat joints sell smoked meat.
+The best of Montreal's best-smoked meat joints sell smoked meat.
 Period.
-I mean, if you asked you the folks at Schwartz's for one or the other, they might look at you like you're weird.
-I can almost hear them saying, "regular, old-fashioned... what do you want me from me?!
+If you asked you the folks at Schwartz's for one or the other, they might look at you like you're weird.
+We can almost hear them saying, "regular, old-fashioned... what do you want me from me?!
 It's smoked meat."

 Where does one go for an authentic Montreal smoked meat experience?
-The first choice was an easy one to make:
+The first choice was an easy one to make.

-Let me make this simple for you.
+We'll make this simple for you.
 New York has Katz?
 Montreal has Schwartz.

 Where does one go for an authentic Montreal smoked meat experience?
-The first choice was a no-brainer, but the second choice was a little tricky to make, one admittedly bolstered in rank on the principle of location, location, location:
+The first choice was a no-brainer, but the second choice was a little tricky to make, one admittedly bolstered in rank on the principle of location, location, location.

 Where does one go for an authentic Montreal smoked meat experience?
 The first choice was a no-brainer, the second choice sort of won its spot by default, and choice #3?

-Snowdon Deli is one of the best joints in the city for Montreal smoked meat minus the lineups, heavy crowds and gruff service.
+Snowdon Deli is one of the best joints in the city for Montreal smoked meat minus the lineups, heavy crowds, and gruff service.
 And the slices are thicker too.
 This is the kind of place you want to bring the whole family, be treated really well by staff and not feel rushed.